Rick's Daily Tips

 Rick’s answer: Kasey, the answer to your question is yes, but that will require the drive to be formatted in a special way.

-By default, Macs and Windows PCs use different files systems on their drives, and unfortunately those two file systems are incompatible with one another.
+By default, Macs and Windows PCs use different files systems on their drives, and unfortunately those two file systems aren’t entirely compatible with one another.

 The good news is you can easily reformat your USB drive to use a file system called exFAT that both Macs and PCs can recognize and use.

-You can use either type of computer to reformat the drive, but I recommend that you do it using a Windows machine because that process is easier.
+You can use either type of computer to reformat the drive, but I recommend that you do it using a Windows machine because that process is a little simpler.
 Here’s how:

 Important: Before you begin the procedure detailed below, make sure you copy any files that are already on the flash drive onto another drive because the formatting process will erase the drive and any files that are currently stored on it.